Jax47/Spade/README.md

 # Spade

-A game devolpment project base on the card game Spade.
+A game development project base on the card game Spade.